 Food security is a concept that encompasses more than just crop production, but is a complex interaction between food availability and socio-economic, policy and health factors that influence access to food, utilisation and stability of food supplies.
-In 1996 the World Food Summit defined food security as existing 'when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs, and their food preferences are met for an active and healthy life'.
+IN 1996 the World Food Summit defined food security as existing 'when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs, and their food preferences are met for an active and healthy life' (World Food Summit, 1996).

 As such this section cannot be a comprehensive analysis of all the factors that are important in determining food security, but does attempt to assess a selection of the available literature on how climate change, combined with projections of global and regional population and policy responses, may influence food security.

-France is a country of very low concern for food security, relative to other countries across the globe.
-According to FAO statistics (FAO, 2010) France has an extremely low level of undernourishment (less than 5% of the population).
-Moreover, a number of global studies point towards a generally optimistic and positive outlook for the impact of climate change on food security in France, largely as a result of its high adaptive capacity.
+Italy is not presently a country of high concern in terms of food security, particularly in a global context.
+According to the FAO's Food Security Country Profiles (FAO, 2010) an extremely low proportion (<5%) of Italy's population are currently undernourished.

+A number of global studies point towards a generally optimistic and positive outlook for the impact of climate change on food security in Italy throughout the century, largely as a result of Italy's high adaptive capacity and its ability to be able to afford to import food to offset potential deficits in food production.

-Several recent studies have analysed food security under climate change across the globe.
-For example, Wu et al. (2011) simulated crop yields with the GIS-based Environmental Policy Integrated Climate (EPIC) model.
+A study on food security by Wu et al. (2011) simulated crop yields with the GIS-based Environmental Policy Integrated Climate (EPIC) model.
 This was combined with crop areas simulated by a crop choice decision model to calculate total food production and per capita food availability across the globe, which was used to represent the status of food availability and stability.
 The study focussed on the SRES A1 scenario and applied climate change simulations for the 2000s (1991-2000) and 2020s (2011-2020).
 The climate simulations were performed by MIROC (Model for Interdisciplinary Research on Climate) version 3.2., which means the effects of climate model uncertainty were not considered.
 Downscaled population and GDP data from the International Institute for Applied Systems Analysis (IIASA) were applied in the simulations.
-Whilst France appeared as a hot spot for food security vulnerability in 2020, Wu et al. (2011) note that France's population could still be food-secure as their population is less reliant on subsistence agriculture and because France possess a high capability of importing food due to strong purchasing power and financial support.
-Also, France presents substantial adaptive capacity and possesses proactive food management systems.
+The study concluded that Italy might be able to improve its food security situation due to either an increase in per capita food availability or an increase in the capacity to import food between 2000 and 2020.
+Moreover, the study suggests that Italy is not likely to face severe food insecurity in the next 20 years.

-Falkenmark et al. (2009) present a global analysis of food security under climate change scenarios for the 2050s that considers the importance of water availability for ensuring global food security.
-The study presents an analysis of water constraints and opportunities for global food production on current croplands and assesses five main factors:
+A global analysis of food security under climate change scenarios for the 2050s by Falkenmark et al. (2009) considered the importance of water availability for ensuring global food security.
+The study presented an analysis of water constraints and opportunities for global food production on current croplands and assessed five main factors:

-- how far improved land and water management might go towards achieving global food security, - 2) the water deficits that would remain in regions currently experiencing water scarcity and which are aiming at food self-sufficiency, - 3) how the water deficits above may be met by importing food, - 4) the cropland expansion required in low income countries without the needed purchasing power for such imports, and - 5) the proportion of that expansion pressure which will remain unresolved due to potential lack of accessible land.
+- how far improved land and water management might go towards achieving global food security, - the water deficits that would remain in regions currently experiencing water scarcity and which are aiming at food self-sufficiency, - 3) how the water deficits above may be met by importing food, - the cropland expansion required in low income countries without the needed purchasing power for such imports, and - 5) the proportion of that expansion pressure which will remain unresolved due to potential lack of accessible land.